dimss1979/asft/README.md

 And then move/rename file or create a symlink in `to_label` directory.
 The file is ready for transfer.

+When multiple files are available, they are transferred in ascending "ctime" order.
+In other words, the file moved first or symlink created first in `to_label` directory is transferred first.

 ## Gateway operation

 The gateway performs the following operations for each configured node in a loop: